data-altinn-no/oed-authz/README.md

 ## Using the API for external consumers (banks etc.)

 External consumers should use `/api/v1/authorization/roles`.
-This endpoint requires a Maskinporten-token with one of the following scopes;`altinn:dd:authlookup:probateonly` or `altinn:dd:authlookup:allroles`.
-Requests with the former will only return role assignments for the role `urn:digitaltdodsbo:skifteattest`, while the latter will return all roles.
+This endpoint requires a Maskinporten-token with the scope; `altinn:dd:authlookup`.
+The following role codes will be made available

+* `urn:digitaltdodsbo:formuesfullmakt` (gitt av domstolene)
+* `urn:digitaltdodsbo:skifteattest` (arving som har påtatt seg gjeldsansvar, gitt av domstolene)
+* `urn:digitaltdodsbo:skiftefullmakt` (fullmektig utpekt av alle arvingene med skifteattest)

+Other scopes might be added

 ### Example

 Requests must contain a `Authorization`-header with a Maskinporten-token using the `Bearer` scheme.
-The request body must be a JSON object with `estateSsn` and `recipientSsn` properties, both being 11-digit norwegian identification numbers for the deceased (estate) and heir (recipient), respectively.
+The request body must be a JSON object with `estateSsn`.
+Optionally, a `recipientSsn` property can be supplied.
+Both must be 11-digit norwegian identification numbers for the deceased (estate) and heir (recipient), respectively.

 ```jsonc
 // POST https://oed-test-authz-app.azurewebsites.net/api/v1/authorization/roles